wwarthen/RomWBW/Source/Doc/Applications.md

 This will only display labels for the first 64 slices of any device.
 Slices higher than this are currently ignored.

-Only bootable RomWBW disk images have a label which is defined by the OS which is booted. i.e. NZ-COM has a label of "CP/M 2.2" since that is the booted OS.
-Prior to RomWBW 3.5 all disk images were defined with the label "Unknown".
+Only bootable RomWBW disk images have a label, which is defined by the OS which is booted. i.e. NZ-COM has a label of "ZSDOS 1.1" since that is the booted OS.
+Prior to RomWBW 3.5 all disk images were defined with the label "Unlabeled".

 #### Etymology